Nina's Blog Follow Nina's blog

 4. Loathsome activities.
 For me, it’s being in the kitchen.
 In my childhood fantasies, when I grew up, I lived in a huge house alone in L.A., except for a cook/housekeeper I saw occasionally, and I never set foot in the kitchen.
 As a teenager, I liked to design layouts of my future, quirky house.
 Looking back, I realize I never included a kitchen in my “blueprints.”
-Nowadays, when I’m making dinner—which, admittedly, isn’t that often—I find myself getting angry.
+Nowadays, when I’m making dinner, I find myself getting angry.
 Yes, angry.
 I have no explanation for this, but I do have a remedy.
 Listening to audiobooks keeps me from turning from kindly Dr. Jekyll to “say something about my food and I’ll stick a fork in your eye” Mr. Hyde.
 Do you have a loathsome activity or is it just me?

 5. Exercising.
-(For some of you, this may come under the last category.
+(For some of you, this may come under the previous category.
 Sometimes it does for me.)
 I’ve listened to audiobooks while running on the treadmill and time passes much more quickly than it does when I’m listening to music, even though I love music.

 6. Migraine mode.
 A lot of women suffer from migraines.
 These monster headaches leave me almost completely incapacitated, since I’m blinded by light, sick at my stomach, and in terrible pain.
 Audiobooks actually help distract my brain and give me something to do other than stress about all the things I’m not getting done because I have a freaking migraine!